Create a collection

 |

 Optional.
 This only applies to collections with a vectorize embedding provider integration.
-This secret is sent to the Data API for every operation on the collection.
+Use this option to provide the API key directly with headers instead of using an API key in the Astra DB KMS.
+The API key is sent to the Data API for every operation on the collection.
 It is useful when a vectorize service is configured but no credentials are stored, or when you want to override the stored credentials.
 For more information, see Auto-generate embeddings with vectorize. |

 |